PayQ/PayValinorCoin/doc/init.md

 4d) CentOS

-Copy lightpaycoind.init to /etc/init.d/lightpaycoind.
-Test by running "service lightpaycoind start".
+Copy valinorpaycoind.init to /etc/init.d/valinorpaycoind.
+Test by running "service valinorpaycoind start".

-Using this script, you can adjust the path and flags to the lightpaycoind program by setting the LightPayCoinD and FLAGS environment variables in the file /etc/sysconfig/lightpaycoind.
+Using this script, you can adjust the path and flags to the valinorpaycoind program by setting the ValinorPayCoinD and FLAGS environment variables in the file /etc/sysconfig/valinorpaycoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------